 Any form of fraud (using a false name or social security/ID number, taking the exam for another student or any other form of cheating) constitutes a violation of the Standards of Student Conduct and may result in disciplinary action.

-Your proctor will explain the process once you are in the Assessment Center.
+Your proctor will explain the process once you are in the Assessment Computer Lab.
 It is important that you enter your correct student ID number that starts with 88.
-The Admissions Office can provide you with a student ID number.
-Do you not use your driver’s license number, work identification number, etc. Using such numbers will only delay the time in which you get your assessment results and are able to register for your classes.
+The Admissions Office can provide you with your student ID number.
+Do not use your driver’s license number, work identification number, etc. Using such numbers will only delay the time to be able to view your placement results and to register for your classes.